-Designed by Edwin Roald, the course fits the landscape beautifully, with fairways and greensites following the natural contours of the coastline and it’s said that the architect set out the holes with no pre-conceived thoughts of overall par or yardage.
+Designed by Edwin Roald and shaped by Michael Kelly, the course fits the landscape beautifully, with fairways and greensites following the natural contours of the coastline and it’s said that the architect set out the holes with no pre-conceived thoughts of overall par or yardage.

 There are now eleven courses in the Greater Reykyavik area; six 18-hole layouts, four 9-hole tracks and Brautarholt, which had another three holes added in 2017 to form a 12-hole course.

 This course was a very pleasant surprise I had one day in Reykjavik and was pulling to play one of the other courses that are more highly rated on this website however I was convinced by my playing partner of the day that Brautarholt was the right choice this proved to be a good decision.

 This is a twelve hole course it is made up of 6 par fours, 4 par threes and 2 par fives while many of the par fours are short they tend to have wildly undulating greens to help defend par.